o-ran-sc/com-log/ci/README.md

 Additional files required to build a Docker image, for example a script for the CMD or ENTRYPOINT, might also be stored here.

+Now the image build creates mdclog library RPM and Debian packages which can be exported by running the Docker image.
+By default the packages are copied to the /export directory but one can give the target directory as an argument to the run command.